WriteAPrisoner.com: Background

 There are approximately 17,000 inmates profiled on the site, most of whom are incarcerated in the United States; however, the site also includes international inmates.
 Although the site provides no Internet access of any kind to inmates, it has often been called the MySpace and Facebook for inmates by the media.
 Because the business is housed online and includes inmate profiles, it has been compared to social media; however, most agencies recognize it as promoting traditional pen-pal postal mail because the site provides no mechanism for inmates to access the site online.
 By 2003, the site had about 10,000 hits per day and presented profiles from inmates in about a dozen countries.
 Inmates using WriteAPrisoner.com only have access to postal mail.
 Inmates pay at least $65 per year (with additional options that cost more) to post their profile and photo, which are viewed by the public at no cost.
 The site encourages writing directly to inmates or sending a first message through its free e-mail forwarding service.
-The president and owner of the company is Adam Lovell, author of WriteAPrisoner.com's SELF-HELP GUIDE FOR INMATES: Flourishing Through Adversity.
+The founder of the company is Adam Lovell, author of WriteAPrisoner.com's SELF-HELP GUIDE FOR INMATES: Flourishing Through Adversity.
 In 2010 the website received about 2 million page views per month.